worklearnlabs/ai-lms/my-app/README.md

 - `/api/ai/research`: AI-powered research using sequential OpenAI and Perplexity processing
 - `/api/blueprints`: CRUD operations for learning blueprints
 - `/api/auth`: Authentication endpoints

+## Documentation

+The following documentation is available to help developers understand and work with the Adaptive Learning System:

+- [Project Requirements](./REQUIREMENTS.md) - Comprehensive overview of the project requirements
+- [Supabase Integration Guide](./docs/supabase_integration_guide.md) - Guidelines for using Supabase
+- [AI Orchestration](./docs/ai_orchestration.md) - How the AI integration works

 ## License